NovySan/unl-digifab/sessions/week7.md

   - Consider how long it will print (can you get it down to 1:30 to test?)
   - Export as GCODE.
   - Save to SD card.
+  - BUY YOUR OWN SD CARD.
+These will disappear.
 - Stay with the print for the first 10-15 minutes, or until the first layer is complete.

 ## Project 1 Ideas